wschwab/one-of-one/README.md

 ## Additional Details

 * This contract was built using Foundry.
 This makes me look like I know what I'm doing and generally impresses people, which is why I use it.
+* There is a test suite which tests every function in the contract other than `selfDestruct`, which I could not figure out a good way to test in Foundry, as I'd want to see the code size go to zero, which is multi-block, and Foundry tests afaik don't have a way to test that.
+Lmk if I'm wrong about that.
+* If you'd like to run the tests, you should do so forking mainnet so the ENS parts work.
+If you have an API key to a node endpoint (such as Alchemy), then all you need to do is run `forge test --fork-url <URL WITH API KEY HERE>`
 * There is a sample metadata JSON in the root of the repo which should be LooksRare/OpenSea compatible, though I have not yet tested that out.
 * I'm open to other ideas and suggestions, feel free to open an issue or PR here, or hmu on [Twitter](https://twitter.com/wschwab_)